Bitcoin-com/golden-ticket/README.md

 You'll also be prompted for your tiers.
 This is how much $ you want to give to `n` number of addresses.
 For example if you want to give $1 to 99 tickets and $10 to 1 goldend ticket your tiers would be `[[1, 99], [10, 1]]`

-Golden Ticket will create a `wallet.json` file and write to it your mnemonic, mothership address and number of tickets.
+Golden Ticket will create a `wallet.json` file and write to it your mnemonic, mothership address, number of tickets and HD path.

 Lastly Golden Ticket will show you a QR code of your mothership address.
-The HD math for the mother ship address is `hdpath/1/0`.
+The HD path for the mother ship address is `hdpath/1/0`.

 ![generate-wallet](images/generate-wallet.png)